What Is DPC In Construction?

 - It develops rusting on angle beads within damp plasterwork

 - It causes the appearance of salt stains on outside walls

-- Cement plaster mortar on the outside of the property begins to crumble away
+- Mildew or mold forming on side of the property begins to crumble away

 Methods of Damp Proofing

 The following are the various Internal damp proofing methods,